wannacfuture/wannacfuture/ReadMe.md

 ## About me

 #### Experienced fullstack engineer with 8 years of web development experience.

-#### Delivered 50+ high-quality, userfriendly applications that drive results.

-#### Skilled in JavaScript, Python, and Ruby.
-Consistently receives positive feedback with a 9.5/10 satisfaction rating.

 #### Always love challenges and solving complicated technical issues.
 #### Potentially put emphasis on team collaboration and cooperation.
 #### Continuously keep up to date with modern technologies frameworks and standards.